vishal230400/eRUPT_Tasks/task2/README.md

 - Here are the below results:
     ```
     Output:
-    Time taken to load to berkley db in ns is   : 11954347867
+    Time taken to load to berkley db in ms is   : 12992
     Vertex count: 3748
     Edge count: 57645
     File: data/graph/je.lck 0 MB